-The Takoma Park Farmers Market, held in the historic district, is a Sunday staple for many residents.
-Held year-round, the market offers fresh produce, artisan breads, eggs, meat and cheeses as well as selections from the area's top vineyards and wineries.
+Held in the historic district, the Takoma Park Farmers Market is a Sunday staple for many residents.
+Held year-round, the market offers fresh produce, artisan breads, eggs, meat, and cheeses, as well as selections from the area's top vineyards and wineries.
 Vendors must be within 125 miles of Takoma Park to participate, so you can be sure you're supporting the local economy.

 Takoma Park Real Estate